thingsboard/thingsboard.github.io/_includes/docs/user-guide/calculated-fields.md

 > Please note that ThingsBoard stores all debug events for a calculated field during the first 15 minutes after creation.
 After that, only error events are saved.

 {% include images-gallery.html imageCollection="calculated-field-debug-events-2" %}

+## How calculated field output is processed {#calculated-field-output-processing}

+> **IMPORTANT**: When a calculated field produces an output, a new internal message — either `POST_TELEMETRY_REQUEST` or `POST_ATTRIBUTES_REQUEST`, depending on the output type — is created and pushed to the **Default Rule Chain** assigned to the target entity.
+This means the output **does not bypass the rule engine**: it behaves like any other telemetry or attribute update.
+To ensure that the result is actually stored in the database, your rule chain **must include** a [save time series](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/action-nodes/#save-timeseries-node) or [save attributes](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/action-nodes/#save-attributes-node) nodes.
+If these nodes are missing, the result **will not be saved** and will not appear in dashboards, widgets, or API responses.

 ## Data reprocessing